 In most workplace settings, it’s possible for waste produced on-site to gather over time, and if left to accumulate becomes a fuel source of combustible material for a fire to start.
 Even simple office materials like paper and cardboard can easily catch alight if the situation presents itself.
 As a precautionary measure, always make sure that waste is cleared regularly from your workplace, and that large masses of paper such as archives are stored correctly and orderly and ideally rather backed up digitally where possible.

 Depending on the industry you’re in, there may be flammable liquids being used that could potentially create a fire if an accidental spill occurs or if not stored correctly, were to happen.
-Fire hazards like these need to be prevented and accompanied by the proper storage facility and firefighting course training.
+Fire hazards like these need to be prevented and accompanied by the proper storage facility and fire fighting training.

 Accidents and incidents do happen in the workplace, but often the accidents are caused by employee negligence and employees not adhering to the company’s health and safety act and policy requirements.
 A common example is employees leaving heaters on in the workplace overnight and or smoking in the workplace.
 Always make sure that health and safety procedures are put in place and are enforced when employees are not adhering to the health and safety act and company policy.
 If you don’t a situation could lead to an outbreak of fire and serious damage to company property and loss of life!